 According to a study by Google available on various links, 80% of Africa’s total adult population do not have access to any form of formal financial services.
 Africa is dealing with the challenges of putting in place efficient, secure, low cost operating models, centralised operations, multichannel and multi-product capabilities coupled with low price, lighter and lean operating models.
 MNO’s in Africa are winning the race due to their focus and attitude of “be my customer” as opposed to the banks “who is eligible to be my customer” approach.
-Fraud and cyber-crime continuing to top the chart of risk of today’s chart with depressing regularity, preventing customers from being exposed to risk should be right at the top of banks’ agenda, along with improving the customer experience.
+Fraud and cyber-crime continuing to top the chart of the risk of today’s chart with depressing regularity, preventing customers from being exposed to risk should be right at the top of banks’ agenda, along with improving the customer experience.

 This is the time when customer centricity, financial inclusion and customer serving infrastructure (Agents, Merchants, Billers, Remittance partner’s network) should be the top agenda for banks in Africa but sadly it is not.
-Banks wants to run only behind high value with high dollar value transactions not dollar or two dollar value transactions.
+Banks want to run only behind high value with high dollar value transactions not dollar or two dollar value transactions.

 Banks in the region only continue to develop strategies to achieve sustainable growth which may not materialise as of now since it looks like the only strategy nothing beyond that.
-At the same time without a doubt I need to be honest as well with specific examples wherein a Bank is trying to jump the MNO’s role with the idea of strengthening and furthering financial inclusion.
+At the same time without a doubt, I need to be honest as well with specific examples wherein a Bank is trying to jump the MNO’s role with the idea of strengthening and furthering financial inclusion.
 Kenya’s Equity Bank, Kenya & South Africa’s FNB bank opted to be a Mobile Virtual Network Operator (MVNO).

 Financial Services is data intensive and therefore a great candidate for AI automation.
-An MVNO is when an existing brand enters the mobile telephony business without actually investing and owning the radio spectrum but borrows the Network services from an existing Telecom Operator at wholesale rate.
+An MVNO is when an existing brand enters the mobile telephony business without actually investing and owning the radio spectrum but borrows the Network services from an existing Telecom Operator at a wholesale rate.
 MVNOs remain most prevalent in mature markets where mobile penetration has gone beyond 100%.

-- Needs to focus outside “digital and social media channel” i.e focus on radio, road show with village communities, focus on groups with in local language and style
+- Needs to focus outside “digital and social media channel” i.e focus on radio, road show with village communities, focus on groups within local language and style

 - Trust local people to act as brand ambassadors for increasing customer loyalty and trust